brookshelley/brookshelley.github.com/books.md

 13. **The End of My Career** — Martha Grover

-    Hilarious, sad, and real; the End of My Career is a very intimate look at like in Portland as a chronically ill woman with history and a sense of humor.
+    Hilarious, sad, and real; the End of My Career is a very intimate look at life in Portland as a chronically ill woman with history and a sense of humor.
 I loved this.
 I wish it were gayer, but I wish everything were gayer, so.
-As a more recentl Portlander, the pain, and amusement she talks about watching her city change is similar to how I felt about my home of Austin.
+As a more recent Portlander, the pain, and amusement she talks about watching her city change is similar to how I felt about my home of Austin.

 13. **A Wrinkle in Time** — Madeline L'lengle[**](#ghost)